sonv/Vevoicoinguon/1.typ

 we even sat in on a class.
-While we were sitting quietly, my father assigned my brother Tài Khoái (my elder brother, who later died in 1947) to learn by heart the poem _The Charcoal Sellers on the Mountain (Vợ Chồng Người Bán Than Trên Núi)_ by Tản Đà.
+While we were sitting quietly, my father assigned my brother Tài Khoái (my elder brother, who later died in 1947) to learn by heart the poem _Vợ Chồng Người Bán Than Trên Núi (The Charcoal Sellers on the Mountain)_ by Tản Đà.
 Near the end of class, my father called on Khoái to recite.
 He stood and delivered the whole poem flawlessly from memory— while many of the pupils, despite repeatedly studying it, still could not.